Binary number: India

 The Indian scholar Pingala (c.
 2nd century BC) developed a binary system for describing prosody.
 He described meters in the form of short and long syllables (the latter equal in length to two short syllables).
 They were known as laghu (light) and guru (heavy) syllables.

 Pingala's Hindu classic titled Chandaḥśāstra (8.23) describes the formation of a matrix in order to give a unique value to each meter.
 "Chandaḥśāstra" literally translates to science of meters in Sanskrit.
 The binary representations in Pingala's system increases towards the right, and not to the left like in the binary numbers of the modern positional notation.
 In Pingala's system, the numbers start from number one, and not zero.
 Four short syllables "0000" is the first pattern and corresponds to the value one.
 The numerical value is obtained by adding one to the sum of place values.

-Africa
+West Africa

-The Ifá is an African divination system.
+The Ifá is a West African divination system popular among the Yoruba tribe of the Old Oyo Empire.
 Similar to the I Ching, but has up to 256 binary signs, unlike the I Ching which has 64.
+The number comes from squaring 16 which also matches the total possibilities in an 8-bit sequence.
+In Ifá divination, this reflects the possible outcomes called Odú.
+These Odú are determined using an Ọpẹlẹ chain, which has 8 seeds.
+Each seed can land in one of two positions (open or closed) creating all the possible combinations.
 The Ifá originated in 15th century West Africa among Yoruba people.
 In 2008, UNESCO added Ifá to its list of the "Masterpieces of the Oral and Intangible Heritage of Humanity".